 As Suzette struggles to maintain her relationship with both her husband and her daughter, as well as her hold on her sanity, Hanna’s behavior escalates dramatically, setting the stage for some genuinely jaw-dropping and creepy moments.
 And moments where you to grab the main characters around the collar and yell “What the ACTUAL HECK!”.

 But, I get it.
 I really do.

 I’ve read a lot of reviews where people feel the subject matter in Baby Teeth is too uncomfortable and a little unrealistic.
 Not me.
 While I felt Hanna may have been aged a little young for some of her schemes, I had empathy for Suzette.
 This may be a little TMI, but I have a bipolar son, and once he reached a certain age, there were times when we felt genuinely concerned for our safety.
 We were abused and threatened pretty regularly, sometimes physically.
-We had holes in walls and doors, destroyed furniture, photos and mementos.
-And yes, sometimes he would do stuff to our personal belongings.
-We would have to keep things locked up – things you wouldn’t ever expect to have to hide.
-At one point, we had our bedroom door alarmed.
-We had law-enforcement on speed dial, just in case.
+He destroyed property and mementos and yes, sometimes he would do stuff to our personal belongings.
+At one point, we had our bedroom door alarmed and had law-enforcement on speed dial, just in case.
 So I understand that fear, and I understand how difficult it is to voice it to other people, including mental health professionals.
-You feel like (and in some instances, viewed as) a bad parent.
-You’re not always believed, especially when that behaviour is often behind closed doors and not in public view.
-Ms Stage, with (I assume!) no actual experience of parenting a troubled child, managed to nail those feelings.
+You feel like (and in some instances, are actually viewed as) a bad parent.
+You’re not always believed, especially when that behavior is often behind closed doors and not in public view.
+Ms. Stage, with (I assume!) no actual experience of parenting a troubled child, managed to nail those feelings.